 The Central Post Office in Ho Chi Minh is a remnant of French colonial times and it is one of the grandest post offices in all of Southeast Asia.
 Marveling at the features of this beautiful building will take you back a step in time.

-As you step inside the Saigon Central Post Office, which was built in the late 1800s, you can see looping arches, polished marble floors and old telephone boxes serving as a reminder of the importance the post office played before the days of email and mobile phones.
+As you step inside the Saigon Central Post Office, which was built in the late 1800s, you can see looping arches, polished marble floors, and old telephone boxes serving as a reminder of the post office’s importance before the days of email and mobile phones.

 Fun Fact: The post office still uses old-fashioned glue pots for sticking stamps to letters!